-Server Configuration Pa- rameter Description Possible Values Log Level Level of logging of trace messages to the log file.
-Note: If there is more than one instance of Metadata Browsing Service configured in the CMS, the same level of information is collected from all in- stances.
-The log level defined for the first running service is the level used.
-Information Steward logs: None: Logging disabled.
-Info: Logging disabled. (same as None) Finer: All traces, requests, and responses.
+Server Configuration Pa- rameter Description Possible Values instances.
+The log level defined for the first run- ning service is the level used.
 Data Services logs: None: Logging disabled.
 Info: All traces.
 Finer: All traces, requests, and responses.
 Default level is Info.
-Collect Connection Statistics Enable or disable the collection of statistic infor- mation for each open connection.
+Collect Connection Statis- tics Enable or disable the collection of statistic infor- mation for each open connection.
 Default is enabled.
 Listener Port Port number used to communicate with the Data Services backend engine.
 If you change the port number, you must restart the EIMAdaptiveProcessingServer for the change to take effect.
 Four-digit port number that is not currently in use.
 Default value: 4010 JMX Connector Port Port number used for the JMX Connector.
 If you change the port number, you must restart the EIMAdaptiveProcessingServer for the change to take effect.
 Four-digit port number that is not currently in use.
 Default value: 4011